Official3Lo/D4T3R-by-Sit/README.md

 # Welcome!

 This is a Calendar program created by me.
-The goal is to create an advance Calendar system implemented with the use of Toedter's jCalendar.
+The goal is to create an advance time/date system implemented with the use of Toedter's jCalendar.

 Credit(s): Calendar template - jCalendar by Toedter.